Justin04242006/ENGL_299_Essay_Project_Repository/AI_environment_essay.md

 Coherence is also established by the reporting of water efficient semiconductor manufacturing processes via corporate sustainability reports, which highlights these companies' commitment to transparency.
 Such companies' commitment to minimizing wasted water, via water recylcing and the use of excess water to restore watersheds, highlights their commitment to efficiency.
 Data centers purchasing semiconductors from such companies allows the companies to continue funding water saving efforts, meaning this solution can only have positive long term environmental impacts.
-Additionally, recycling some of the water used to produce a semiconductor allows for additional water to be used to produce more semiconductors, which could allow semiconductor manufacturing facilities to upscale their production in response to increased data center demand, as long as the upscaling does not increase water consumption footprint to the point of watershed depletion.
+Additionally, recycling some of the water used to produce a semiconductor allows for additional water to be used to produce more semiconductors, which could allow semiconductor manufacturing facilities to upscale their production in response to increased data center demand, as long as water consumption footprint does not increase to the point of watershed depletion.

 ## Limitations and new implications of my research ##